Endless Summer® The Original Reblooming Hydrangea

 The Original hydrangea has large, showy mophead flowers reblooming on the plant from late spring until early fall.
 Flower color can vary from steel blue to soft pink, depending on the soil pH.
 In neutral soils, both blue and pink flowers may be present.
 The Original is a moderately fast-growing hydrangea, adding up to 24 inches of growth per year and eventually reaching 3-5 feet in height and width.

-The Original grows in zones 4-9, and it prefers partial shade and rich, well-draining soil.
+The Original grows in zones 4-9, and it prefers part shade and rich, well-draining soil.
 Partial shade is important, as these hydrangeas can be sensitive to intense sun exposure, particularly in the afternoon.
 In extreme heat, the large, delicate leaves of the bigleaf hydrangea can lose water quickly through transpiration, leading to wilting.
 Deer will eat hydrangea flower buds and leaves, especially the tender young growth.
 If you would like to grow a flowering shrub that deer tend to leave alone, try Ruby Spice summersweet clethra as a deer resistant alternative to the bigleaf hydrangea.

 What is a Reblooming Hydrangea?